Today we welcome back our popular guest author, Renee Mineart.

-In 1990 I was a young Airman in the United States Air Force stationed here in the UK.
-I was in the Civil Engineering Squadron and had not long completed a long technical school where I learned draughting and surveying.
-I had two, very small stripes on my arm, and a lot to learn about life.
+In 1990, I was a young Airman in the United States Air Force stationed here in the UK.
+I was in the Civil Engineering Squadron and had recently completed a long technical school where I learned draughting and surveying.
+I had two, very small stripes on my arm and a lot to learn about life.

 I must have been a promising recruit, because the Commander of my squadron, Lieutenant Colonel Burns, for reasons I’ve yet to learn, decided to take me under his wing.
 I’d been stationed on the base for about a year when he asked me to get more involved in a few construction and renovation projects.

 My very first project was the renovation of the visiting officers’ quarters.
 It was in a building built just after WWII and was in dire need of a makeover.
-The reason this project sticks out in my mind after so many years, is because Col. Burns made the time in his busy schedule to guide me in my decision making on this project.
-And it was an important project, because every officer visiting the base, from Lieutenant to General would be staying there.
+The reason this project sticks out in my mind after so many years, is because Col. Burns made the time in his busy schedule to guide me in my decision-making on this project.
+It was an important project, because every officer visiting the base, from Lieutenant to General would be staying there.

 I remember walking over to the building with him one morning and meeting our carpet contractor and discussing in length what carpet to use in the lobby, hallways and rooms.
 We spent that afternoon thumbing through catalogues selecting the perfect chandelier for the lobby.

 The life lesson he taught me here, was that the only way we can learn to make decisions is by making decisions.
-And yes, a percentage of those will be really bad decisions.
+Yes, a percentage of those will be really bad decisions.
 But the more decisions we make, the more good decisions we make.
-And eventually, the good decisions start to outnumber the bad.
+Eventually, the good decisions start to outnumber the bad.

 You see, Col. Burns didn’t teach me that a carpet with a borderline pattern works really well in reception and hallways, (as long as the hallway isn’t too narrow) but should never be used in bedrooms.
 He taught me how to reason out and decide for myself which style of carpet to put in each location.